piusnmuhumuza/software-engineering/dba_documentation.md

 The languages used to perform the various critical tasks that ensure database management system function correctly and databases are secure, up-to-date and at peek performance are referred to as *SQL Sub-Languages* under Structured Query Language(SQL).

+Most Database beginners confused by terminologies;- SQL & NoSQL as well as MySQL & MsSQL.
+Being the most common terminologies beginners will encounter before become senior Developers or Senior Engineer, let's look at them briefly;-

 ### SQL Vs NoSQL

+When it comes to choosing a database the biggest decision is picking a relational (SQL) or non-relational (NoSQL) data structure.
+SQL databases are primarily called Relational Databases (RDBMS); whereas NoSQL databases are primarily called non-relational or distributed databases.

+NoSQL (“non SQL” or “not only SQL”) databases were developed in the late 2000s with a focus on scaling, fast queries, allowing for frequent application changes, and making programming simpler for developers.
+Relational databases accessed with SQL (Structured Query Language) were developed in the 1970s with a focus on reducing data duplication as storage was much more costly than developer time.

+SQL requires you to use predefined schemas to determine the structure of your data before you work with it while NoSQL databases have a dynamic schemas for unstructured data thus their data is stored in many ways such as document-oriented, column-oriented, graph-based, or organized as a key-value store.

+SQL databases are table-based on the other hand NoSQL databases are either key-value pairs, document-based, graph databases, or wide-column stores.

+### MySQL VS MsSQL

+Several database platforms use SQL, but with slight variations—each tends to have a slightly different syntax. **MySQL** and **Microsoft SQL Server (MSSQL)** are two of the most popular enterprise database systems in the world.
+While MySQL is an open-source relational database management system (RDBMS), MSSQL Server RDBMS is developed by Microsoft.

+* MySQL emerged in the mid-1990s as one of the first open-source RDBMS, which significantly contributed to its immense popularity, particularly among startups.
+* Microsoft SQL Server, on the other hand, has been around since the 1980s, making it an older product than MySQL.
+Although it has undergone numerous changes over the years, its core principles remain consistent.

 ## SQL | Structured Query Language